Chuck and Sacha are writing another book

 November 6th, 2005

-Their first book, Practical WebObjects was well received by the WebObjects community and the greater Java/Web Application Development community.
+I still haven’t gotten my autographed copy of the first one their first book, “Practical WebObjects”.
+It was well received by the WebObjects community and the greater Java/Web Application Development community.
 I think they even thanked me in the credits, for what I don’t know.
 I worked with them while at Global Village Consulting.
 In fact their new proposed book, may well be based partly off Chuck’s internal WebObjects introduction course.

-It is hard to find WebObjects programmers
+It is also hard to find WebObjects programmers

 You can find people who know Java or who know SQL, or who know HTML/DHTML/JavaScript/CSS/Web 2.0 even, but finding WebObjects developers can be tough, hopefully their books will make it easier for people to get up to speed with WebObjects.
-Maybe I’m wasting my WebObjects skills while doing my MBA, every now and then someone will come to my resume while doing a search for say “WebObjects Developer Vancouver” or even “WebObjects Developer Calgary” or some other combination, possibly throwing in “resume” might help in Google, the results are always changing.
+Maybe I’m wasting my WebObjects skills while doing my MBA, every now and then someone will come upon my resume while doing a search for say “WebObjects Developer Vancouver” or even “WebObjects Developer Calgary” or some other combination, possibly throwing in “resume” might help in Google, the results are always changing.

 Studying Rather than Coding